-Olympic athlete tests positive in Tokyo days before 1st game
+Olympic athletes test positive in Tokyo days before Games

-TOKYO (AP) — A third athlete at the Olympic Village in Tokyo has tested positive for COVID-19 with the Czech Republic team reporting the latest case Monday.
+TOKYO (AP) — A third athlete at the Olympic Village in Tokyo has tested positive for COVID-19, with the Czech Republic team reporting the case Monday of a beach volleyball player who could miss his first game.

-Beach volleyball player Ondřej Perušič’s opening game in seven days’ time is now at risk after a PCR test confirmed his infection.
+The positive case of an American gymnast, who was not identified and is an alternate on the women’s team, also was confirmed by the United States Olympic and Paralympic Committee.
+Olympic champion Simone Biles was not affected by the result, nor were any of the other gold medal favorites on the team.

-Perušič and his playing partner were due to the begin their Olympic program on July 26 against opponents from Latvia.
+Czech beach volleyball player Ondřej Perušič could miss his opening game on Monday after a PCR test confirmed his infection.
+Perušič and his playing partner are due to the begin their Olympic program against a team from Latvia.

 Czech team leader Martin Doktor said in a statement they would ask to postpone the game until the infected player is cleared to play.